How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 How to Complete a Colorado Installment Promissory Note

-To complete a Installment Promissory Note in Colorado, start by gathering the necessary information: the full legal names and addresses of both parties, the loan amount, the agreed-upon interest rate (must be at or below 45% maximum for consumer loans in Colorado), the repayment terms, and any collateral details if applicable.
+To complete a Installment Promissory Note in Colorado, start by gathering the necessary information: the full legal names and addresses of both parties, the loan amount, the agreed-upon interest rate (must be at or below 12% per year on consumer loans; licensed supervised lenders may charge tiered rates up to 36% on the first $1,000.
+Rates of 45% or more are criminal usury. in Colorado), the repayment terms, and any collateral details if applicable.

 Our platform walks you through each section with a guided form tailored to Colorado requirements.
 Once you have filled in all details, you can preview the document, choose from five professional document styles, and download your completed Installment Promissory Note as a PDF.